Nicky Piper: Personal history

-After his retirement from boxing, Piper became a sports commentator, and in 1997 a member of the British Boxing Board of Control.
+After his retirement from boxing, Piper became a sports commentator, primarily working for Sky Sports, and in 1997 a member of the British Boxing Board of Control.
 Piper served as Chairman of the Professional Boxing Association, and in 2005 he was awarded the MBE for his services to the sport.
 Piper is a member of Mensa, and currently works for The City Hospice (formerly George Thomas Hospice Care) as their Corporate Partnership Manager.